 DAD.CEO: What are have your kids thought you that you feel is benefiting you as a CEO?

 Vasyl Myroshnychenko: Kids teach me to be curious.
 I enjoy observing my son learning by discovering new things.
 It is a good trait for anyone.
 Curiosity is a driver of innovation and breakthroughs, especially for business.

 Vasyl Myroshnychenko is an equity Partner and rotating CEO with CFC Big Ideas, a Kyiv, Ukraine based strategic communications firm.
 He has 15 years of experience advising clients on corporate communications, public affairs, and special situations.
 Vasyl is a co-founder of Ukraine Crisis Media Center, an organization set up in early March of 2014 aimed at amplifying Ukraine’s voice internationally.
 He is a board member of the Ukrainian-British City Club, a London-based organization fostering UK-Ukraine bilateral commercial relations.

 He was a Chevening Scholar and obtained MSc in international political economy from the London School of Economics (UK).
-He also holds MA and BA degrees in international relations from Institute of International Relations, Kyiv National Shevchenko University.
-He is a graduate of the Global Village for Future Leaders of Business and Industry program at Iacocca Institute, Lehigh University (USA) and Swedish Institute Management Program (Sweden).
-Recently, he completed Marshall Memorial Fellowship, a prestigious leadership program sponsored by the German Marshall Fund of the United States.
+He also holds MA and BA degrees in international relations from the Institute of International Relations, Kyiv National Shevchenko University.
+He is a graduate of the Global Village for Future Leaders of Business and Industry program at Iacocca Institute, Lehigh University (USA), and Swedish Institute Management Program (Sweden).
+Recently, he completed the Marshall Memorial Fellowship, a prestigious leadership program sponsored by the German Marshall Fund of the United States.